notepad-plus-plus/npp-usermanual/content/docs/searching.md

     Independent sub-expressions are typically used to improve performance, because only the best possible match for pattern will be considered; if this doesn't allow the expression as a whole to match then no match is found at all.

-    It can also be used to keep the logic for Conditional Expressions (above) correct, preventing an unexpected path to the wrong alternate being used.
+    It can also be used to keep the logic for Conditional Expressions (above) correct, preventing an unexpected path to the wrong alternative being used.
 For example, when using a group-number as the conditional assertion, `(?(ℕ)YesPattern|NoPattern)`:

     * The regex `(?:(100)|\d{3}) apples (?(1)YesPattern|NoPattern)` does not use the independent sub-expression, so it will find `100 apples NoPattern`, even though you expected `YesPattern` to be used when `100` was matched.
 Why?
 If `YesPattern` failed, the search will backtrack to the beginning and try next alternative, where `100` matches `\d{3}`, but that means that `?(1)` does _not_ match so the conditional expression uses `NoPattern`.